christoffer-bolin/weathermodule/README.md

 ### Add your personal API keys

-Create the file `weatherapi.php` in the config/ folder,
+Create the files `weatherapi.php` and `apikey.php` in the config/ folder,

-paste in the following and change xxx to your apikeys.
+paste in the following in weatherapi.php and change xxx to your apikeys.

 `<?php